ADACS-Australia/swinburne-rc-docs/docs/volumes.md

 # Volumes
 Depening on your computing needs, the storage/disk space that is included in your instance may not be enough (e.g. `10GB` with `t3.small` flavour).

-Volumes are extra storage that you can to your instance, which is persisent.
+Volumes are extra storage that you can add to your instance, which are persistent.
 In other words, data saved to the volume is not destroyed when you delete the instance it was attached to.
-It can be mounted/unmounted to your virtual machine at any point.
+It can also be attached to your virtual machine at any point.

 ### Creating a volume